The Dransfield Foundation

 - Gateway Church in Barnsley - to help support a programme of summer activities for children in the town.

-- Clic Sergeant – Supporting the local work of Clic Sergeant, a charity which supports children with cancer and their famlies
+- Clic Sargent – Supporting the local work of Clic Sergeant, a charity which supports children with cancer and their famlies

-- Readwell – helping the funding towards free books and storyteller session at Sheffield Children’s Hospital
+- Readwell – helping the funding towards free books and storytelling sessions at Sheffield Children’s Hospital

 - The Exodus Project - a charity based in South Hiendley, South Yorkshire which organises after school and weekend clubs for less advantaged children.